Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 The sensory function works in conjunction with the intuition function.
 By helping your sensing function gain information, your intuition will naturally get stronger.
 Make sure to stay healthy and consider how your body feels.
 The INFJ needs plenty of sleep because lots of times the right answer comes from a good night of rest where the INFJ can unwind and relax from all the day’s worries.

 Consider What You Have in Stock

 Be patient with sensors in conversation.
-They like to dwell on the details -- you tend not to like that and prefer overall patterns.
-To a sensor it's confusing how you jump from topic to topic with little to any padding.
-A sensor needs all those details.
+They like to dwell on the details — you tend not to like that and prefer overall patterns.
+To a sensor, it’s confusing how you jump from topic to topic with little to any connection.
+A sensor needs details to make sense of things.
 Especially, SJ personalities.
 It may be taxing to you, but let them get the interaction they need.
-In turn it will help you to understand what gaps in conversation you might be creating.
+In turn, it will help you to understand what gaps in conversation you might be creating.

 Sleep is Your Best Friend